What is the best menopause skin care?

 Collagen is one of the main building blocks of skin and helps skin cells to renew and repair.
 Collagen production goes down as we age, declining about 1-1.5% a year, which contributes to our skin looking thin.

-We can stimulate collagen production by taking collagen supplements and even taking hyaluronic acid as a supplement or in a cream.
+We can stimulate collagen production by taking collagen supplements.
+We can also consider taking hyaluronic acid as a supplement or in a cream.
 Hyaluronic acid supports collagen production and a 2021 study found it significantly improved skin condition.

 After menopause, women produce far less estrogen than in their youth and this loss of estrogen accelerates skin aging.
-It is worth a conversation with your primary care doctor or OB/GYN about what options might be right for you to boost estrogen levels after menopause.
+It’s worth a conversation with your primary care doctor or OB/GYN about your options for boosting estrogen after menopause.

 Telehealth companies like ByWinona, that specialize in prescribing treatments for women with symptoms caused by menopause.
-They also have monthly Q&As, which I’ve found really helpful to hear from other women and to share our lived experience.
+They also have monthly Q&As.
+I’ve found them really helpful, hearing from other women and sharing our lived experience.

 Does retinol help menopause skin care?

-Yes, research has shown that retinol, a type of vitamin A, increases skin cell production, particularly collagen, and reduced wrinkled after 12 weeks.
+Yes.
+Research has shown that retinol (a type of vitamin A) increases skin cell production, particularly collagen.
+And wrinkles were reduced after 12 weeks.
 Lots of skin creams and serums contain retinol.

 You may also see other kinds of retinoids listed as retinaldehyde or retinyl esters on an ingredient list.
 They are all forms of vitamin A. Most creams contain up to 1% of retinol.